-PS 431 (3) African in the Global Politics.
+PS 431 (3) African Internet Relations.
 This course is designed to study and analyze the role of African countries and organizations in the global political system.

 PS 432 (3) Introduction to Law I. Prerequisite: PS 135.
 This is the first part of a two-semester courses which examines the role of law in society.
 Emphasis is on the nature of law and the variety of legal mechanisms that exist in society.